cosmos/ibc-go/docs/docs/03-light-clients/04-wasm/03-integration.md

 ### Options

 The `08-wasm` module comes with an options API inspired by the one in `x/wasm`.
-Currently the only option available is the `WithQueryPlugins` option, which allows to register custom query plugins for the `08-wasm` module.
+Currently the only option available is the `WithQueryPlugins` option, which allows registration of custom query plugins for the `08-wasm` module.
 The use of this API is optional and it is only required if the chain wants to register custom query plugins for the `08-wasm` module.

 ### `WithQueryPlugins`